CrabAss/FlashMsg/README.md

 ## Acknowledgement

 This app is inspired by [duytq94/flutter-chat-demo](https://github.com/duytq94/flutter-chat-demo).
+The corresponding license is attached in `LICENSE-3RD-PARTY`.